 - Dry erase board and markers

 While children need to practice name writing, please observe them to know when they are done.
 No good work happens when a child is frustrated, tired or just plain done with an activity!

 Wow, that was a lot of information!
-Need a checklist to take into the classroom with you?
+Need a checklist to help the process of teaching preschoolers to write their names?
 Me too.